rapidsai/cugraph-gnn/README.md

 [WholeGraph](https://github.com/rapidsai/cugraph-gnn/python/wholegraph).

 * cuGraph-DGL supports the Deep Graph Library (DGL) and offers duck-typed versions of DGL's native graph objects, samplers, and loaders.
+** cuGraph-DGL is slated for removal after release 25.06.
+We strongly recommend migrating to cuGraph-PyG.
 * cuGraph-PyG supports PyTorch Geometric (PyG) and implements PyG's GraphStore, FeatureStore, Loader, and Sampler interfaces.
 * WholeGraph supports PyTorch and provides a distributed graph and kv store.
 Both cuGraph-DGL and cuGraph-PyG can leverage WholeGraph for even greater scalability.